Accessibility

 • There is a site map listing all pages on the website (in the Footer).

-• A search facility is available on every page (in the Footer).
+• A search facility is available on every page (in the Header).

 • The home page can be reached by clicking on the Citizens Advice logo.